 • The film production entity may not be a subsidiary of another entity.
 A subsidiary is defined as an entity in which more than 50% of the shares are owned or controlled by, either directly or indirectly, another entity.

 • The film production entity may not be dominant in its field of operation.

 • The film production entity may not employ more than 25 full-time employees.

 • ALL goods and services must be provided by a qualified vendor.
-A qualified vendor is a vendor that (1) Is qualified to do business in the State and, if applicable, registered and in good standing with the State’s Department of Assessments and Taxation; (2) Maintains a physical location in the State from which employees of the vendor are based; (3) Provides good and services to the film production entity which are provided in the vendor’s historic ordinary course of business; and, (4) The goods and services provided by the vendor to the film production entity are generated from the vendor’s physical location in the State, unless generated from an on-line order.
+A qualified vendor is a vendor that (1) Is qualified to do business in the State and, if applicable, registered and in good standing with the State’s Department of Assessments and Taxation; (2) Maintains a physical location in the State from which employees of the vendor are based; (3) Provides goods and services to the film production entity which are provided in the vendor’s historic ordinary course of business; and, (4) The goods and services provided by the vendor to the film production entity are generated from the vendor’s physical location in the State, unless generated from an on-line order.
 Goods or services which are specialized or technical in nature and are not reasonably available from a qualified vendor may be provided by a non-qualified vendor with the prior approval of the Department.
 This requirement must be met if the goods and/or services are bought and/or rented directly by the production company.

 • Direct costs must be PRO-RATED based upon the time personnel or materials are IN Maryland and working or used in connection with the film production activity.
-Insurance premiums, and the like, will be considered as direct costs for the portion allocable to the time spent in Maryland.
+Costs such as insurance premiums will be considered as authorized direct costs for the portion allocable to the time spent in Maryland.

 • The total direct costs must be reasonable and negotiated at arms-length.

 • Direct costs may only be attributed to the film production activity once.